Tejasswi Prakash

-Tejasswi Prakash Wayangankar (born 10 June 1993) is an Indian actress who primarily works in Hindi television and Marathi films.
-She is best known for portraying Ragini Gadodia Maheshwari in Swaragini – Jodein Rishton Ke Sur and Pratha Gujral in Naagin 6.
+Tejasswi Prakash Wayangankar (born 10 June 1993) is an Indian actress who works in Hindi television, streaming series and Marathi films.
+She is a recipient of an Indian Television Academy Award and an Indian Telly Award.
+She is best known for portraying Ragini Gadodia in Swaragini – Jodein Rishton Ke Sur and Pratha Gujral in Naagin 6.
 Following this, she participated in the reality shows Fear Factor: Khatron Ke Khiladi 10 (2020), and Bigg Boss 15 (2021), emerging as the winner in the latter.
+For her performance in Naagin 6, she won the Indian Television Academy Award for Best Actress – Popular in 2023.

-She then made her Marathi film debut with Mann Kasturi Re (2022), which earned her Filmfare Award for Best Female Debut – Marathi nomination.
+She made her Marathi film debut with Mann Kasturi Re (2022), which earned her a Filmfare Award for Best Female Debut – Marathi nomination..

+In 2025, she participated in the first season of Celebrity MasterChef India, finishing as the second runner-up.
+In 2026, she starred as Charu Lata in the streaming romantic thriller series Psycho Saiyaan.

 Early life and education

 Tejasswi was born on 10 June 1993 in Jeddah, in the Mecca Province of Saudi Arabia to Indian parents.
 She was raised in Mumbai in a Marathi family.

-Prakash is an engineer by education.
+She is an engineer by education.
 She graduated with a Bachelor of Engineering degree in Electronics and Telecommunications Engineering from the Rajiv Gandhi Institute of Technology of the University of Mumbai.